-HURI Research Fellowships are granted to scholars in the middle of their academic career, typically around eight to ten after receiving a PhD and continuing scholarly work.
+The HURI Research Fellowships in Ukrainian studies are granted to scholars in the middle of their academic career, typically more than eight years after receiving a PhD and continuing scholarly work.

-Questions may be addressed to Megan Duncan Smith, HURI Programs Coordinator, at firstname.lastname@example.org.
+Questions may be addressed to Megan K. Duncan Smith, HURI Programs Coordinator, at firstname.lastname@example.org.

 Important: You must be eligible to receive and maintain a short-term J-1 visa to carry out research on an Institute fellowship.
 More information can be found at http://www.hio.harvard.edu/j-scholar-visa.
 Please also note the two-year national residency requirements, which may apply to you if you recently held a long-term J-1 visa.

 Applications for 2022-2023 are due on JANUARY 24, 2022.

 Fellowship applications consist of the following parts, all of which must be submitted by the deadline:

 - Research Proposal: Detailed description of your proposed fellowship project, including its significance to Ukrainian studies, the expected date of completion, and the reasons why it requires residency at Harvard University to complete.
 About 6-8 pages in length, double spaced.

 - Bio Photo: around 250x250 pixels, square, color, 2 MB max